Brooklyn Waldorf School middle school students enjoy playing exciting Phoenix basketball almost as much as Phoenix fans enjoy cheering for them.

 Lively dance activities, Circus Arts and Bothmer gymnastics in the lower grades are the foundational movements that evolve each year into increasingly sophisticated, faster-paced team movement and sports.
 Deliberately building movement skills and confidence means that all students learn to feel capable as team contributors.
 When every student is allowed time and space to learn and practice team cooperation, everyone has fun and looks forward to the next challenge together.

-The legendary Grade 5 inter-school Pentathalon is a truly grand finale of that year.
+The legendary Grade 5 inter-school Pentathlon is a truly grand finale of that year.
 It caps a year-long, low-intensity training that’s based on, and integrated with, their academic studies of ancient civilizations.
-The Pentathalon is also a taste of the team sports that students can enjoy the following fall, in Grade 6.
+The Pentathlon is also a taste of the team sports that students can enjoy the following fall, in Grade 6.

 The movements class assessment standards become the athletic standards for our middle school, inter-school team athletics.
 Coaches, teams and players are expected to demonstrate high qualities of

 (3) collaboration and quality of work.

 Players must also demonstrate a stewardship of school resources and facilities, responsibility for personal actions, positive contributions and ethical and respectful behavior towards others.
 Lastly, players must be able to work within groups to achieve group goals and to show effective and responsible use of time.